 Mashed potato recipe is a tradition for some during the Christmas season.
 I want to challenge you this time to make your mash a little fancier by adding sweet corn and peas.
 This is the African mashed potatoes called Irio.
 Perfect for Christmas dinner!

 Remember preparing ahead is the key to spending less time in the kitchen on Christmas day.
 All you should be doing on Christmas day is either warming up already cooked meals or finishing up the cooking you have previously prepared for.

-All the cutting, dicing and slicing should have been done prior to Christmas day so that you can have enough time hanging around with your loved ones.
+All the cutting, dicing, and slicing should have been done prior to Christmas day so that you can have enough time to hang around with your loved ones.

-I hope these Christmas recipe Ideas will make your Christmas a memorable one.
+I hope these African Christmas recipe Ideas will make your Christmas a memorable one.

 May our homes be filled with dancing

 From this time forth and forever more.
 Amen